Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/README.md

 ![](images/bash-jekyll-local.jpg)

-Edit the website (content and layout) using your favorite editor on Windows.
+Edit the website (content or layout) using your favorite editor on Windows (we recommend *Visual Studio Code*).
 Jekyll will automatically detect the changes you make and regenerate the pages on the fly.

 The URL to access the local documentation website is ```http://localhost:4000```.